 What's Coming to Universal Orlando in 2019

-Hagrid's Magical Creatures Motorbike Adventure — now open on limited schedule — Ready to take a ride with Hagrid?
+Hagrid's Magical Creatures Motorbike Adventure — now open — Ready to take a ride with Hagrid?
 Hop on his motorbike for a wild roller coaster ride that will have guests soaring along with some of the Wizarding World's most magical creatures.
 Hagrid's Magical Creatures Motorbike Adventure will sit where Dragon Challenge was located inside the Wizarding World of Harry Potter at Hogsmeade.
 This "highly themed coaster experience" will more fully immerse guests in the Wizarding World — including the Forbidden Forest! — where they will encounter favorite characters and other creatures while reaching speeds of up to 50 mph!
 Your experience will be different depending on whether you're on the enchanted motorbike or in the sidecar!

 Currently, the ride's operation hours may vary due to maintenance and technical support.
 For several weeks, it had been opening midday, but Universal Orlando is now aiming to open the ride in the morning and throughout the day.
 However, it will be closing before the park closes.